Xiao Zhan: 2021–2022: Rising popularity

-The drama received a lot of positive reviews, hit 4 billion views on 20 April 2022, in just 37 days of airing.
-The Weibo character Index for Xiao Zhan's portrayal of Gu Wei breaking a new height at 120.
+The drama received positive reviews, was a commercial success, and hit 4 billion views on 20 April 2022, in just 37 days of broadcast and won the "Tencent Business Breakthrough Award", one of the highest platform-level award.
+The Weibo character Index for Xiao Zhan's portrayal of Gu Wei is breaking a new height at 120.
 The WeChat Index for Gu Wei hits 164 millions.
+On 28 September 2022, Xiao Zhan and Bai Baihe were announced as leads for Sunshine With Me.